Cast Iron Radiators UK

 For a fuller overview of each model, see our top 10 cast iron radiator models guide.

-Types of cast iron radiators explained
+Types of cast iron radiators

 Wet system (central heating) cast iron radiators are the standard Paladin installation.
 They connect to your boiler through existing or new pipework and are built to the exact section count the room requires.
 This suits whole-home heating in properties with functional pipework.
 The sectional construction allows precise sizing across room types, from compact bedrooms and hallways through to larger, open-plan living spaces.
 They work with combi boilers, system boilers and conventional setups with no special requirements beyond correct sizing and appropriate valves.